This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Butter the ramekin well: Helps the cake release easily after baking.
+• Butter the ramekin well: Coat the bottom and sides generously so the caramel topping and cake release easily after baking.

 Frequently Asked Questions

-Can I make this pineapple upside down cake in advance?
+Can I make a pineapple upside down cake in a ramekin?

 Yes, double all ingredients and bake in two 10-ounce ramekins or one 5×5-inch baking dish.